node-m2m/m2m/Readme.md

     // create a local device object with access to remote device 100 let device = client.accessDevice(100);

-    // capture 'random' data using a one-time function call device.channel('random').getData(function(err, value){
+    // get 'random' data using a one-time function call device.getData('random', function(err, data){
         if(err) return console.error('getData random error:', err.message);
-        console.log('random value', value); // 97
+        console.log('random data', data); // 97
     });

-    // capture 'random' data using an event-based method
+    // get 'random' data using a push method
-    // data value will be pushed from the remote device if 'random' data value changes
+    // the remote device will scan/poll the data every 5 secs (default) for any value changes
-    // the remote device will scan/poll the data every 5 secs for any value changes device.channel('random').watch(function(err, value){
+    // if the value changes, it will push/send the data to the client device.watch('random', function(err, data){
         if(err) return console.error('watch random error:', err.message);
-        console.log('watch random value', value); // 81, 68, 115 ...
+        console.log('watch random data', data); // 81, 68, 115 ...
     });
 });
 ```